mvolkmann/blog/src/dart.md

 ## Classes

-Classes defined fields to hold data, constructors to create instances, and methods to operate on the data.
+Classes defined properties to hold data, constructors to create instances, and methods to operate on the data.

 Constructors are defined as methods with the same name as the class.